ipfs/ipfs-docs/docs/reference/js/api.md

 :::

-::: tab js-ipfs-http-client
+::: tab ipfs-http-client

 ### HTTP client module

-To use the client on your machine, install the `js-ipfs-http-client` node package:
+To use the client on your machine, install the `ipfs-http-client` Node.js package:

 ```bash
 npm i ipfs-http-client